A Typical Salamander Nature Awareness Preschool Day

 - • Walk together, stopping to explore.

-- • Play under trees, or in a creek, with each other and what we find.
+- • Play under trees, or in a field, with each other and what we find.

 - • Eat a healthy lunch packed by mom or dad.